Battle of Turki: The battle

 The battle at Turki began after Lt.
 Col. Andrew Poppas, commander of the 5th Squadron, 73rd Cavalry, a unit of the 82nd Airborne Division, and other soldiers flew over the area on a reconnaissance mission on November 12.
-From the helicopters, they spotted a white car covered by shrubbery and a hole in the ground that appeared to be a hiding place.
+From the helicopters of C Co.
+1/150th Aviation of West Virginia, crewchiefs spotted a white car covered by shrubbery and a hole in the ground that appeared to be a hiding place.
 The colonel dropped off an eight-man team and later sent other soldiers to sweep the area.

 Gunfire erupted on November 15 when C Troop paratroopers ran into an ambush near the village of Turki.
 Several insurgents feigned surrender to lure American troops out of their up-armored humvees and onto the ground.
 This tactic would be repeated to draw in members from A and B Troops in other locations.
 Officers said that in this battle, unlike the vast majority of engagements in Diyala, insurgents stood and fought, even deploying a platoon-sized unit that showed remarkable discipline and that one captain said was in "perfect military formation."
 Insurgents throughout Iraq usually avoid direct confrontation with the Americans, preferring to use hit-and-run tactics and melting away at the sight of American armored vehicles.
 The insurgents had built a labyrinth network of trenches in the farmland, with sleeping areas and significant weapons caches.
 Two anti-aircraft guns had been hidden away.
 The fighting eventually became so intense that the Americans called in airstrikes, provided by both helicopter gunships and F16s.
 American commanders said they called in 12 hours of airstrikes while soldiers shot their way through a reed-strewn network of canals in extremely close combat.
 The fighting lasted for more than 40 hours.
 High level terrorist leaders were thought to have been present.
 The stiff resistance from insurgent fighters was believed to have given these leaders time to escape.

 In the end the 5th Squadron managed to destroy the insurgent trench system established in the area.
 Six insurgent weapons caches were also uncovered during the battle.
 The caches included more than 400,000 rounds of small-arms ammunition, 15,000 rounds of heavy machine gun ammunition, five mortar bipods, three heavy machine guns, three anti-tank weapons, two recoilless rifles and numerous mortar rounds, grenades, flares and other artillery rounds.
 But many more insurgent training camps remain in the area.
 An American captain and a lieutenant, both West Point graduates, were killed in the battle along with 72 insurgents and 20 insurgents were captured.